MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-oauth.md

 ## Implement OAuth

 When a user tries to use a message action on a new Teams app with OAuth, Teams makes an invoke request to check if there's a valid access token using the app ID.
-If a valid token is available, Teams triggers the sign-in flow.
+If a valid token is available, Teams sends this bearer token with the HTTP request to resource API.

-If acquiring the token fails, Teams Client starts the sign-in process and shows the OAuth card in a pop-up.
+If there is no valid token available, Teams Client starts the sign-in process and shows the OAuth card in a pop-up.
 The user signs into the third-party service and approves the requested access.
 The third-party server sends an authorization code to the callback URL on the Teams Graph Service (TGS), which then exchanges the code for a token.

 To enable OAuth for your API based message extension: